inventec-ai-center/LSSGen/README.md

 - `Start Sigma`: The initial sigma value for the denoising process.
 A value for controling the trade-off between speed and quality.
 0.75 is optimal for best quality, but you can try other values like 0.67 for faster generation.

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is only for research or education purposes, and not freely available for commercial use or redistribution.
+This intellectual property belongs to the Inventec Corporation.
+Licensing is possible if you want to use the code for commercial use.
+For scientific use, please reference this repository together with the relevant publication.